willbenmitch/bugger-your-neighbour/README.md

 cd ../client && npm run dev
 ```

-## Serving for distribution (via ngrok)

-If you're on **MacOS**, from the top directory `bugger/`, run `npm run server`.
-This will open a new tab.

-For other platforms, run `cd server/ && npm run start`

-In both platforms, you'll next need to look on your console for an output url, such as `https://4ebfebe3.ngrok.io`, copy this url, and paste it in your client's production environment file: `.env.production`.

-Then, you're on **MacOS**, from the top directory `bugger/`, run `npm run client`.
-This will open a new tab.

-For other platforms, run `cd ../client/ && npm run start`

-In both cases, you'll next need to look on your console for an output url, ending in `.ngrok.io` (note that this will be different than the url output for the server).
-Copy this url to share with your players.

 ## Rules

 The game is centered around the taking of tricks, where a trick is taken when a player plays either (in order of importance): the highest trump suited card, or the highest card of the suit that was led.
 Every player must follow suit, meaning if the first player for a hand plays a spade, every player must also play a spade (if they have one).
 If a player does not have a spade, then they may play any card in their hand.